I. Statement of Policy

-- An academic unit may be too small to comply with B. 1 and B.2 above.
-In such cases, the unit administrator, in consultation with affected faculty and the Dean of Visual and Performing Arts, shall appoint an appropriate peer evaluation committee for review of the specific case or cases.
+- A School may be too small to comply with B. 1 and B.2 above.
+In such cases, the director, in consultation with affected faculty and the Dean of Visual and Performing Arts, shall appoint an appropriate peer evaluation committee for review of the specific case or cases.

 - Unit administrators are not eligible to serve on peer evaluation committees, nor are faculty who are subject to evaluation in the same year.
 Members of a peer evaluation committee who have a conflict of interest with an individual under evaluation should recuse themselves from evaluating that person.